 The main entries in the Value tool relate to estimates of the value of green space; water supply and pricing; and ecological and environmental value of water.
-The Australian studies are most relevant, and account for around 20% of the Value tool entries.
-The current version of the Value tool (2018-09) contains information on 336 non-market values from 75 Australian studies.
+Australian studies are most relevant.
+The current version of the Value tool contains information on 2,005 non-market values from 164 Australian studies.
 The remaining studies are being added progressively, after considering their relevance and robustness.
 The focus will be on finding more relevant Australian studies; they will be most suitable for benefit transfer due to the contextual similarities between the original study sites and the application sites.
 It is strongly recommended that users read this and related benefit cost analysis (BCA) guidelines before using the Value tool.

-The following section present a brief description of the non-market valuation methods based on Gunawardena et al. (2017).
+The following section presents a brief description of the non-market valuation methods based on Gunawardena et al. (2017).
 Section 3 presents a summary description of the different categories of benefits of water sensitive systems and practices.
 Section 4 describes different benefit transfer methods, based on Johnston et al. (2015b).
 This is followed by a description of the Value tool structure in section 5, guidelines on how to use the Value tool in section 6, and an example of benefit transfer using the Value tool in section 7.
 The final section outlines the steps to regularly update the Value tool and the guideline document.